Being Samantha Masters - Chapter 4: The Simple Version

 Sammy opened his mouth to ask what ‘AP’ was, thought better of it, and kept his silence.

-Instead, the dark-haired girl said, “So Samantha, when did you come out?” which was probably the one question he was most fearing to hear.
+Instead, the dark-haired girl said, “So Samantha, how long have you been out?” which was probably the one question he wanted to hear least.
 He wasn’t the only one: suit jacket muttered darkly into his soup.

 “Uh,” he responded intelligently.
 He had been impressed with how girly Rowan had made him look, but he knew he didn’t look like an actual girl.
 Girly, not girl.
 And here was confirmation.
 He’d been clocked, and given that nobody looked surprised, apparently all four of them had seen him and thought, ‘trans girl.’
 He coughed.
 “Well um.
 I’m… not, really?
 Out.
 Not at home.”